Texas State University: History

 The college enrolled its first African-American students in 1963, following a federal lawsuit brought by Dana Smith, who became one of the first five African Americans at the institution when a district court judge ruled that they could not be denied admission based on race.

-On November 8, 1965, the school's most famous alumnus, United States president Lyndon B. Johnson, returned to his alma mater to sign the Higher Education Act of 1965 a part of the Great Society programs.
-In a speech, held in the old Strahan Gymnasium on the school's campus (now the Music Building), prior to signing the bill, he recounted his own difficulties affording to go to college: having to shower and shave in the school's gymnasium, living above a faculty member's garage, and working multiple jobs.
+The school's most famous alumnus, United States president Lyndon B. Johnson, returned to his alma mater on November 8 of 1965 in order to sign the Higher Education Act of 1965, a part of the Great Society programs.
+The president gave a speech in the old Strahan Gymnasium on the school's campus (now the Music Building), before signing the bill.
+He recounted his own difficulties affording to go to college: having to shower and shave in the school's gymnasium, living above a faculty member's garage, and working multiple jobs.

-On November 13, 1969, ten students were suspended from Texas State for protesting the Vietnam War.
+Ten students were suspended from Texas State for protesting the Vietnam War on November 13 in 1969.
 They became known as the "San Marcos 10."
-They appealed their expulsion through the normal school channels and then filed a lawsuit against the president of the university, the dean of students and the Texas State University system Board of Regents.
-They were reinstated via injunction and attended classes while their case moved through the courts.
+They appealed their expulsion through the normal school channels, and then they filed a lawsuit against the president of the university, the dean of students and the Texas State University system Board of Regents.
+They were reinstated via an injunction and attended classes while their case moved through the courts.
 When their appeals were rejected, they submitted their case to the U.S. Supreme Court, but only Justice William Douglas voted to hear their argument so the decisions of the lower courts stood.
 The San Marcos 10 subsequently lost all of the credits for the semesters they completed while their lawsuit moved through the court system.